 What Is Frostbite?

-Chickens that have suffered from cold injury tend to be susceptible to it for the rest of their lives.
+A chicken that has suffered from freezing tends to be susceptible to it for the rest of its life.
 To ensure their safety during the winter months, limit these birds’ exposure to severe cold.
 Separate them from flockmates who might peck at the damaged tissue until the injuries have fully healed (approximately six weeks).
 Ensure that the chickens’ coops are free of drafts and leaks, and that they’re well ventilated and have plenty of dry litter.
 And, of course, take an accurate head count when you lock up at night, even if it’s dark, windy and snowing at the moment.

 Claudine somehow managed to escape permanent harm after her night out.
 She warmed up very quickly, and her feet regained full range of motion swiftly—so much so that she kicked over the water container and ran off under the kitchen table.
 Last to return to normal was her facial color.
 Once this was back to pale lavender, and once she finished devouring her bowl of mash, she went back out to her flock.